 I really enjoy these puzzles as it’s another mechanic which helps keep everything fresh and new rather than just performing the same puzzle over and over.

 This is the category I usually struggle to describe, even though it’s the most obvious!
-There are certain puzzles which you see repeated throughout Artifex Mundi titles, even though the majority of the games come from different developers, Persian Nights: Sands of Wonder is no exception here.
+There are certain puzzles that you see repeated throughout Artifex Mundi titles, even though the majority of the games come from different developers, Persian Nights: Sands of Wonder is no exception here.
 I will admit that I’ve not ‘solved’ any of these exact puzzles in previous games, but we’ve played similar, such as a puzzle where you place the faces of the creatures in the image over the correct body, a grid with coloured orbs which we must connect together whilst using all the squares, a sliding puzzle where you need to get an object out the other side, and a puzzle where you need to click the symbols you see hidden within a storybook.

 Persian Nights: Sands of Wonder has more inventory and general environment puzzles than these regular puzzles and Hidden Object segments though so I never felt the game was reusing old material or padding things out for the sake of it.